ukhas/habcloud-infra/monitoring/README.md

 Does not store metrics, forwards to something like InfluxDB or Graphite or higher-level Heka instances.

+Can output directly to IRC which is nice.

 Includes a reasonably pretty dashboard but we probably would not generally be using it.